stevejay/scss-mixins-spinners/README.md

 All animations are implemented using transform or opacity animations in order that the browser need only perform compositing to update the page.

+## Motivation

+I wanted a choice of a few spinners to use on websites, spinners that have performant animations.
+I wanted to be able to use the spinners with and without a JavaScript front-end framework.
+As a result, these spinners require the HTML markup for them to exist via some other means, rather than this package creating the markup itself.

 ## Installation

 Yarn: